 Hosted by the Office of Diversity and Community Partnerships and the LGBTQIA Council, this annual dinner celebrates the LGBTQIA communities and their allies at PCOM Georgia.

 Our office hosts multicultural scholars and dignitaries to lecture on health-related diversity issues in order to bring insight and understanding to the PCOM community.
 These lectures and discussions are designed to educate audiences to consider perspectives other than their own – encouraging civil debate, broadening the basis for critical thought and promoting cultural understanding.

 Cornell Wright, MPA, Executive Director of the NC DHHS Office of Minority Health and Health Disparities, presented "It was all a Dream: The Intersectionality of Culture, Martin Luther King, Jr., and Health Equity"...
 Read more.

 Frank Jones, MD, MPH, clinical professor of surgery, hosted the "Making a Way" discussion featuring a panel of physicians discussing their personal healthcare stories of defying odds and pursuing dreams.

 Gulshan Harjee, MD, internist and recipient of numerous awards including Outstanding Georgia Citizen of the Year, shared her experiences in medicine to the PCOM Georgia community.

-The PCOM Georgia Opportunities Academy is a summer enrichment program for local high school students interested in healthcare careers.
+The PCOM Georgia Science and Math Summer Academy is a summer enrichment program for local high school students interested in healthcare careers.
 The program is designed to guide underrepresented youth to careers in medicine and science.